DA0-DA0/dao-contracts/README.md

 #### Creating tokenfactory denom

 Use osmosisd to create a new tokenfactory denom from your validator account.
-Here we will call the subdenom `uusdc`.
+Here we will call the subdenom `uusd`.

 ```
-osmosisd tx tokenfactory create-denom uusdc --from test1
+osmosisd tx tokenfactory create-denom uusd --from test1
 ```

 If successful, you can query the base name of your new denom by using the `denoms-from-creator` query.